obeone/obeone.org/README.md

-# 🔗 Liens de Obeone
+# 🔗 Obeone - Links Page

-Petite page HTML simple en dark mode avec mes liens publics.
-Déployée automatiquement via GitHub Pages.
+A minimal dark-mode landing page to share useful links about me.
+Automatically deployed using GitHub Pages.